The Spiritual Combat

 As this battle is more difficult than any other (as we fight against ourselves, we are likewise assaulted by ourselves), so is the victory won more glorious than any other, and more dear to God.

-If you take care to trample and murder all your disordered appetites, desires and wishes -- even the smallest -- you will render greater pleasure and service to God than if, willingly keeping some of these alive, you should whip yourself to the point of drawing blood, and if you should fast more than the ancient hermits and anchorites, or if you should convert thousands of souls to doing good.
+If you take care to trample and murder all your disordered appetites, desires and wishes — even the smallest — you will render greater pleasure and service to God than if, willingly keeping some of these alive, you should whip yourself to the point of drawing blood, and if you should fast more than the ancient hermits and anchorites, or if you should convert thousands of souls to doing good.

 Although, in and of itself, the Lord loves the conversion of a soul more than the mortification of a small will: nonetheless you must not desire or work for anything unless the very same Lord seeks and wants it of you.
-And beyond any doubt, it pleases him more that you tire yourself and look to the mortification of your passions than if you should be aware & willing to leave even one alive in you and attempt to serve him in any other thing, be it even great or highly important.
+And beyond any doubt, it pleases him more that you tire yourself and look to the mortification of your passions than if you should be aware and willing to leave even one alive in you and attempt to serve him in any other thing, be it even great or highly important.

-Now, daughter, that you see in what Christian perfection consists, and that to acquire it you must undertake a continual and very harsh war against yourself, you must provide yourself with four things, as though they were secure and necessary weapons, to win back the palm of peace and to rest as the conquerer in this spiritual battle.
+Now, daughter, that you see in what Christian perfection consists, and that to acquire it you must undertake a continual and very harsh war against yourself, you must provide yourself with four things, as though they were secure and necessary weapons, to win back the palm of peace and to rest as the conqueror in this spiritual battle.
 These four things are:

 With divine help and easy brevity, we will discuss each of these things.